-Jack Robertson – Vice President – Jack has been interested in his Scottish heritage since he was a teenager.
+Jack Robertson – President – Jack has been interested in his Scottish heritage since he was a teenager.
 He is a member of Clan Donnachaidh (Robertson), and you’re likely to see his own Robertson clan wearing their tartan at USCO events.
 He has been married over 20 years to his sweetheart, Heather, and has three children.
 Jack is obviously a fan of history, as he works for the Oklahoma Historical Society in the State Historic Preservation Office.

 Tammy McCauley – Treasurer – Tammy managed the Children’s Glen at the Iron Thistle.
 She loves Pina Coladas and getting lost in the Scottish rain (in Scotland, and Ireland – shh).
 She is Scottish (Clan Wallace), Native American, and a mesh of other nationalities.
 Tammy is all but dissertation in her doctorate, Educational Leadership in Curriculum and Instruction.
 She is a teacher, wife, and mother.